ceramicnetwork/docs/docs/clients/javascript/cli.md

 # JS CLI Client
 The JS CLI allows you to start a JavaScript Ceramic node and interact with it using simple commands.
-It can be used to interact with Ceramic from the command line, or to simply spin up and configure a Ceramic node which can be used with, for example, the JS HTTP Client.
+It can be used to interact with Ceramic from the command line, or to simply spin up and configure a Ceramic node which can be used with, for example, the [JS HTTP Client](./http.md).

-## **Considerations**

-**Simplified development**:

-**Spin up a Ceramic node**:

 ## **Installation**

-Installing the JS CLI requires a terminal, [Node.js](https://nodejs.org/en/){:target="_blank"} v14, and [npm](https://www.npmjs.com/get-npm){:target="_blank"} v6.
+Installing the JS CLI requires a console, [Node.js](https://nodejs.org/en/){:target="_blank"} v14, and [npm](https://www.npmjs.com/get-npm){:target="_blank"} v6.
 Make sure to have these installed on your machine.

 !!! warning ""

-    While npm v7 is not officially supported, you may be able to get it to work anyway, however you will need to have the `node-pre-gyp` package installed globally:
+    While npm v7 is not officially supported, you may still be able to get it to work.
+You will need to install the `node-pre-gyp` package globally.
+This is required until `node-webrtc` which IPFS depends on [is upgraded](https://github.com/node-webrtc/node-webrtc/pull/694){:target="_blank"}.

     ```bash
     npm install -g node-pre-gyp
     ```

-    *This is required until node-webrtc (which IPFS depends on) [is upgraded](https://github.com/node-webrtc/node-webrtc/pull/694).*

 ### 1. Install the CLI
-Open your terminal and install the JS CLI using npm.
+Open your console and install the JS CLI using npm.

 ``` bash
 npm install -g @ceramicnetwork/cli
 ```

 ### 2. Start the Ceramic node
-This command starts a local Ceramic node at `https://localhost:7007`.
+This starts a local Ceramic node on the [Clay Testnet](../../learn/networks.md#clay-testnet) at `https://localhost:7007`.

 ```bash
 $ ceramic daemon
 ```

-This localhost setup allows you to read streams from other nodes connected on the Ceramic network, but writes to your local node will only be available on your local node and on nodes found on the [`peerlist`](https://github.com/ceramicnetwork/peerlist/blob/main/testnet-clay.json), but will not be available to every node on the network.
-For greater connectivity, follow the next step to connect your CLI to a remote long-lived Ceramic node.
+This localhost setup allows you to read streams from other nodes connected on the same network, but writes to your local node will only be available on your local node and on nodes found on the [`peerlist`](https://github.com/ceramicnetwork/peerlist/blob/main/testnet-clay.json).
+They will not be available to every node on the network.
+For greater connectivity, follow the step below to connect your CLI to a remote long-lived Ceramic node.

+### 3. Configure a network (optional)
+By default, the JS CLI starts a node on the [Clay Testnet](../../learn/networks.md#clay-testnet).
+If you would like to use a different network, you can specify this using the `--network` option.
+View [available networks](../../learn/networks.md).

-### 3. Configure a node URL (optional)
+### 4. Configure a node URL (optional)
 It is possible to use the CLI with a remote Ceramic node over HTTP.
 To do this, use the `config set` command to set the `ceramicHost` variable to the URL of the node you wish to use.

 ```bash